carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-dwarfdump.rst

 .. option:: --parent-recurse-depth=<N>

-            Only recurse to a maximum depth of <N> when displaying parents of debug info entries.
+            When displaying debug info entry parents, only show them to a maximum depth of <N>.

 .. option:: --quiet